S35, 7 George Square

 - EH8 9JZ

-I completed my Bachelor degree in Psychology at the University of Manchester in 2015.
-Having worked for a year in the business sector, I returned to the same University for a Master of Research degree in 2016, where I developed a strong interest in qualitative research methods.
+I completed my Bachelor degree in Psychology at the University of Manchester.
+Having worked for a year in the business sector, I returned to the same University to complete a Master of Research degree, where I developed a strong interest in qualitative research methods.

 In April 2018, I started my PhD at the University of Edinburgh, under the supervision of Dr Sue Widdicombe.
-My PhD research sets out to learn how people report and describe lived racism, adopting discursive psychology as the main analytic method.
+My PhD research sets out to learn how people report and describe lived racism, in the light of discursive psychology.

 BSc (Hons) Psychology, University of Manchester, 2011-2015

 MRes Psychology, University of Manchester, 2016-2017

 My main research interest is people's descriptions and accounts of experiencing racism, and the use of discursive psychology and its allied research methods such as conversation analysis and ethnomethodology.

 I mostly examine naturalistic interactions, such as broadcasted interviews, online forum posts and telephone calls made to the police.

 Xie, Y., Yaqoob, A., Mansell, W. and Tai, S. (2019).
 'A Qualitative Investigation of Stress Related to Studying Architecture at Degree Level in the UK'.
 Arts and Humanities in Higher Education, pp.1-19.
 DOI: 10.1177/1474022219871001